< back to Blog home

 • Tequila: Tequila is a liquor with a distinct taste that brings flavor to all the cocktails it’s featured in.
 One of the most widely loved is the margarita, but tequila shows up in many drinks.
 It’s even a great shot for people who want something with a slight burn and no bad aftertaste.

 • Gin: While there is a large variety of gin, it can generally be expected to add a light, floral flavor to any cocktail it mixes with.
 You can’t beat a gin and tonic, but gin is a liquor that can mix well with a slew of other flavors, not just tonic water.
-It also works differently depending on the gin brands.
+It also works differently depending on the gin brands and the gin spices that are being used.

 Within that basic liquor list, there are some fantastic brand options.
 The shelves of a liquor store can be an intimidating place.
 We’ll share some of our favorite brands to make the liquor selection process a smoother experience.
 You'll recognize these as some common bar terms you've heard.